tomjorquera/STT-Stage-Phu-SpeechReco/README.md

 Initially based on [Angular Express Seed](https://github.com/btford/angular-express-seed).

-Start an awesome app with AngularJS on the front, Express + Node on the back.
-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.
+With Bower and Grunt.

 ## How to use it

+- Clone
-Clone the angular-express-seed repository, run `npm install && bower install` to grab the dependencies, and start hacking!
+- Run `npm install && bower install`
+- Start hacking!

 ### Running the app

 Runs like a typical express app:

     node app.js

 ### Grunt